mthom/scryer-prolog/README.md

 ### Modules

-rusty-wam has seemingly correct but presently untested support for a basic predicate-based module system.
+rusty-wam has seemingly correct but presently untested support for a simple predicate-based module system.
 It provides a way to separate units of code into distinct namespaces, for both predicates and operators.
 See the files `src/prolog/lib/*.pl` for examples.

-At the time of this writing, several control and list processing operators are hidden within their own modules that have not been exported to the toplevel.
+At the time of this writing, several control and list processing operators and predicates are hidden in their own modules that have not been exported to the toplevel.
 To export them, write

 ```